-- Distant Prologue: although it is all set in the time of Atlantis, the first chapter is set about 900 years before the rest.
-Somewhat averted in that the main character of the prologue is also a significant character in the rest of the first book.
+- Distant Prologue: Although it is all set in the time of Atlantis, the first chapter is set about 900 years before the rest.
+Despite this, the main character of the prologue is also a significant character in the rest of the first book.

 - Humans Are White: Averted.
 Many of the characters in the City are recognisably of other races, and several are described as mixed-race.
 It appears from the description of the Favourites that the Mentor prefers other races to the dominant Celtic type.
 Justified in Anleacán, which was designed and created by a white teenager.